wenleicao/wenleicao.github.io/_posts/2021-12-18-Compare_the_Difference_between_Git_and_TFS_from_User_Perspective.md

 * Clone the project
 * You will create a new branch from master branch, this new branch is a copy of master branch
 * Working on the new branch
-* Periodically commit the change and push the change to your new branch at remove server (it calls origin)
+* Periodically commit the change and push the change to your new branch at remote server (it calls origin)
 * Testing
 * Deploy the change by merging the branch to master branch (pull request)
 * Delete the new branch generated before.